On this page:

 > (Label 'fred-wilma)

-Label: label names must conform to nasm restrictions
+Label: label names must conform to restrictions

 struct